linebender/linebender.github.io/content/blog/2024-06-15-rustnl-2024-unconference.md

 - **Foresight Spatial Labs:** Bevy.
 - **Rerun.io:** egui.

-Not present at RustNL but relevant to the ecosystem are **System76** (funding COSMIC-Text and contributing to iced), **Kraken** (funding iced) and **Slint** who are self-funding as a startup targetting embedded UIs and couldn't attend due to time constraints.
+Not present at RustNL but relevant to the ecosystem are **System76** (funding COSMIC-Text and contributing to iced), **Kraken** (funding iced), and **Slint** who are self-funding as a startup targetting embedded UIs and couldn't attend due to time constraints.

 Overall the number of different backers feels like a symptom of a healthy ecosystem: while some large corporate sponsors bring much more resources than others (Google and Futurewei especially), the ecosystem isn't in a state where any specific backer pulling out would completely collapse progress.

 ## Conclusion

-Before anything else, I'd like to address a big thanks to the volunteers who helped organize RustNL.
+Before anything else, I'd like to express a big thanks to the volunteers who helped organize RustNL.

 Most of the attendees were absolutely exhausted after two days of talks and two more days of Unconference, but these folks had to *run* the darn thing.
-I think everyone who attended was fairly impressed.
+I think everyone who attended was impressed with them.

 Overall RustNL and the Unconference felt like getting a year of coordination done in a week.
 It was a thoroughly productive time, and I couldn't be happier I attended.
 Everyone I asked about it shared the same opinion.

-And the discussions we had during the event showed there was great appetite to push the ecosystem towards more cooperation, both between GUI projects and with Rust maintainers.
+And the discussions we had during the event showed there was a great appetite to push the ecosystem towards more cooperation, both between GUI projects and with Rust maintainers!

 I'm feeling more hopeful about the future of Rust GUI than ever.